It's not just the Potomac. Rivers across the country are getting saltier, too.

 Ever wonder where all that salt ends up?

-According to a new study, much of it is ending up in our rivers, making them dangerously saltier.
+Much of it is ending up in our rivers, making them dangerously saltier.
+World Wildlife Fund’s quirky #LessSalty campaign illustrates the path of salt from our roads to our rivers.

 Scientists analyzed 50 years worth of data from over 230 waterways across the country, including the Potomac.
 They found that 37 percent of those waters are getting saltier.